Game Mechanics Reference

 Difficulty Class / Probability Table

 Probabilistic thinking is a core aim of InsightRPG.
-The act of estimating a probability before rolling helps players calibrate their judgement and check their own biases.
-By asking players to commit to a number, you surface hidden assumptions and create a moment of genuine reflection before the dice decide.
+Estimating a probability before rolling helps players calibrate their judgement and check their own biases.
+Committing to a number surfaces hidden assumptions and creates a moment of genuine reflection before the dice decide.

-Ask the player: “I am going to encourage you as an expert to weigh in here.
-What do you think your probability of success is from 0–100?
-And can you explain your answer?”
-Then convert that estimate to the DC below.
+Ask the player: "I'd like you to weigh in as an expert here.
+What do you think your probability of success is from 0-100, and why?"
+Convert the estimate to a DC using the table below.

 | Descriptor | Probability Estimate | DC |